RocketChat/Apps.Google.Calendar/README.md

 * Get reminders and notifications of events.
 * Create public events inside a room inviting all the users inside the room.

+## How to use it?
+* Download or clone the repository to your local system.
+* Get your local Rocket.Chat server running.
+* Navigate inside the folder using terminal.
+* Run command `rc-apps deploy --url http://localhost:3000 --username {your_username} --password {your_password}`
+* This gets the app installed in your local server, now navigate to app screen inside Options -> Administration -> Apps -> Google Calendar
+* Activate the app and start using it inside any of your room!

 ## Quick Start Guide